Branch Rickey: Development of the farm system

 Rickey continued to develop the Cardinals into the early 1940s, with his final team in St. Louis having the best season in franchise history, winning 106 games and the 1942 World Series.

 The 1942 Cardinals were led by a new crop of home grown players, including two future Hall of Famers, Enos Slaughter and Stan Musial; and several others, including future NL MVP Marty Marion, were among the best at their position during their eras.

 Even their manager Billy Southworth was a product of their farm system.

 Brooklyn Dodgers (1943–1950)

-In spite of St. Louis' World Series championship success in 1942, bigger opportunities within baseball beckoned to Rickey.
+In spite of St. Louis's World Series championship success in 1942, bigger opportunities within baseball beckoned to Rickey.

 When his good friend Brooklyn Dodgers general manager Larry MacPhail enlisted in the army to serve in World War II, the Dodgers hired Rickey to replace him as president and general manager, ending a tenure of over two decades with the Cardinals.

 In 1945, the Dodger ownership reorganized, with Rickey acquiring 25% of Dodger stock to become an equal partner with three other owners.

 Further innovations

 Rickey continued to innovate in his time with Brooklyn.

-He was responsible for the first full-time spring training facility, in Vero Beach, Florida, and encouraged the use of now-commonplace tools such as the batting cage, pitching machines, and batting helmets.
-He also pioneered the use of statistical analysis in baseball (what is now known as sabermetrics), when he hired statistician Allan Roth as a full-time analyst for the Dodgers in 1947.
+He was responsible for the first full-time spring training facility, in Vero Beach, Florida, and encouraged the use of now commonplace tools such as the batting cage, pitching machines, and batting helmets.

+He also pioneered the use of statistical inference in baseball (now called sabermetrics), when he hired statistician Allan Roth as a full-time analyst for the Dodgers in 1947.

 After viewing Roth's evidence, Rickey promoted the idea that on-base percentage was a more important hitting statistic than batting average.
 While working under Rickey, Roth was also the first person to provide statistical evidence that platoon effects were real and quantifiable.